 This online recruiting and job/internship listing system allows you to view and apply for full-time, internships/co-ops, part-time and temporary opportunities.

-STEP 4: In order to apply for positions in UMBCworks, we ask that you have your first resume approved and reviewed by a staff member of the Career Center.
-Stop by to schedule an appointment (30 or 60 minutes).
-Call (410) 455-2216 or click “Schedule Appointment.”
+STEP 4: In order to apply for positions in UMBCworks, we ask that you have your first resume reviewed and approved by a staff member of the Career Center.
+Stop by during Drop-ins (Monday-Friday, 2-4 PM) or schedule a resume-review appointment.

-STEP 5: Arrive at your appointment with a hard copy of your resume.
+Arrive at your appointment with a hard copy of your resume.
 The Career Center is located in Math/Psych, Room 201.
-During your appointment your Coordinator will review, provide feedback and approve your resume in order for you to view and apply to all opportunities listed in UMBCworks.
+During your appointment a Career Peer or staff member will review, provide feedback and/or approve your resume in order for you to view and apply to all opportunities listed in UMBCworks.

 Tips for Searching UMBCworks